jjakk/Froyo-API/README.md

 # Froyo API
 This is the official API for Froyo.
-The API can be used to automate any interactions with the social network that you would traditionally make in the app.
+The API can be used to automate any interactions with the social network that you would traditionally make through Froyo's mobile the app.
 ## Users
 ### Query users
 GET `/users`